The 7 Best Note-Taking Apps to Stay Organized in 2022

 Cons

-• Free tier is very limited.
+• The free tier is very limited.

 • More team-oriented, it can be cumbersome for personal use.